Areas of Interest & Expertise

 She has the privilege to work with children (and their teachers) who find math difficult as well as those who come from poorer communities and to find solutions for the same.
-She has worked with many NGOs and government school teachers catering to urban-poor and rural communities including adivasi communities.
+She has worked with many NGOs and govt school teachers catering to urban-poor and rural communities including adibashi communities.
 She utilizes her exposure to resources created and approaches adapted by various math resource groups across India and synthesizes them to get the optimum best practice for the teachers.
 She utilizes (and sometime innovates to make low-cost versions of) a range of teaching aids with a clear focus on the advantages and limitations of each.
 She is keenly interested in hands on activities, explorations, open-ended questions as well as computer aided learning.
 She is also an origami enthusiast and utilizes that as well as her Montessori exposure in her current work.

 - Un-folding, At Right Angles, Vol 3, Issue 2

 - Solution to the ‘Origamics’ Problem, with Shiv Gaur and Shailesh Shirali, At Right Angles, Vol 3, Issue 3

 - Investigations with Pentominoes, with Sneha Titus, At Right Angles, Vol 4, Issue 1

 - Keeping Things in Proportion, with Sneha Titus, At Right Angles, Vol 4, Issue 2

 - Thoughts on the Division Operation, At Right Angles, Vol 4, Issue 2